 Spanish doctors are highly trained, and they often speak multiple languages.
 In addition, Spain has several world-class hospitals, making it a popular destination for medical tourism.
 The public healthcare system in Spain is awe-inspiring, and it is an essential part of the country’s quality of life.

 Some healthcare costs are not covered under public medical insurance in Spain.
 For example, specific medicine, dental care, and cosmetic surgery are not included.
 In addition, some services may have a co-pay, but these are typically small expenses.

 Private healthcare system

 Private healthcare is also available in Spain; you can get treatment from a private doctor or hospital.
-Private healthcare is not free, but certain private hospitals or care facilities in Spain offer higher quality and more attention than the public ones.
+Although private healthcare is not free, certain private hospitals or care facilities in Spain offer higher quality and more attention than public ones.
 They have more modern and better equipped than public hospitals, and they typically have shorter wait times.